nicholaswmin/fsm/README.md

       This documentation describes a specific type of state machine, the [*Deterministic finite automaton*][dfsm] which can only exist in 1 state.

-      This documentation specifically avoids the formal terminology from Automata Theory because it's littered with high-horse bullshido that tend to confuse rather than clarify.
+      This documentation specifically avoids the formal terminology from
+      Automata Theory because it's really just bunch of outdated terminology
+      that makes simple concepts sound much harder than they are.

-      *"automaton"* is the fancy academic term from automata theory meaning *"automatic machine"*.
-Thanks?
+      *"automaton"* is the academic term from automata theory meaning *"automatic machine"*. ..yes, me smart, big words.

-[^2]: Just a fancy term for: "takes an infinite number of arguments".
+[^2]: Means: "takes an infinite number of arguments".
       Also called function of "n-arity" where "arity" = number of arguments.
       i.e: nullary: `f = () => {}`, unary: `f = x => {}`,
       binary: `f = (x, y) => {}`, ternary `f = (a,b,c) => {}`,
       n-ary/variadic: `f = (...args) => {}`

+[^3]: The SOLID principles emphasize *preferring* (not replace) Composition over
+      Inheritance because inheritance creates a strong `is-a` coupling relationship that ends up doing too much or even results in a wrong behavior, like the canonical
+      [Circle/Ellipsis problem][circle-ellipsis].

+      In the case of FSMs *none* of the above apply.

+      - A light switch `is-an` example of an FSM, like a `Duck` `is-an` animal.
+      - A turnstile `is-a` clear & unambigous FSM.

+      An FSM subclass can be entirely replaced with it's parent without any change in behavior, at all, which satisfies the Liskov principle.

+      Additionally, the FSM creates it's methods dynamically, based on `states`; you're not polluting the child with unused methods.

+      There isn't much of an argument to make for Composition in this case.

 [testb]: https://github.com/nicholaswmin/fsm/actions/workflows/test.yml/badge.svg